 We’re also still enjoying trying out new recipes and cooking, especially when it comes to the holidays.
 A survey by snack food giant Frito-Lay found 63 percent of consumers polled said cooking at home will help keep them entertained in the coming months.

 As for what we’re cooking, Ginger Hultin, a Seattle-based dietitian and spokesperson for the Academy of Nutrition and Dietetics, said many of her clients — from those in their 20s to those in their 60s and 70s — are asking her advice on including foods that help boost the immune system, reduce inflammation and help people remain as healthy as possible.

-Check out this Staying Sharp story on eight foods that help strengthen the immune system.
+Check out this Staying Sharp story on five foods that may support brain health.